 STORIES ARE FOR SHARING

-Baldy Mountain Resort was founded in 1968.
-The beginnings of Baldy Mt, lie in a community of passionate winter enthusiasts who saw the potential for amazing outdoor experiences.
-These visionaries overcame many challenges and put their hearts into the development of a new Baldy; which included a daylodge, t-bar, and strata for real estate development.
+Founded in 1968, our humble beginnings lie in a community of passionate winter enthusiasts who saw the potential for amazing outdoor experiences.
+These enthusiasts overcame many challenges and put their hearts into the development of Baldy.

 The Beginnings of Baldy Mountain Resort

-Prior to the development of Baldy Mt, Borderline Ski Club operated a family ski area on Hedlund’s Ranch near Bridesville.
+Prior to the development of Baldy Mountain Resort, Borderline Ski Club operated a family ski area on Hedlund’s Ranch near Bridesville.
 The season was short at that elevation, and skiers were looking for more challenging terrain.
-The club had their eyes on Baldy Mt, and a few members ventured to Baldy on snowmobiles to check out the area.
+The club had their eyes on Baldy Mountain, and a few members ventured on snowmobiles to check out the area.

 In 1967 a group formed a limited company, put together some financing, and began the process of moving from the ranch to Baldy.
 Borderline Ski Club voted on September 24th, 1968 to transfer their assets and liabilities to Mt.
 Baldy Recreations Ltd.

-Following this, the last four miles of the access road was constructed, the lodge built, runs cleared, and the T-bar moved.
+Following this, the last four miles of the access road were constructed, the lodge built, runs cleared, and the T-bar moved.

 Baldy Mountain Resort opened for the 1968-69 season, with the McKinney T-bar and beginners rope tow operating.
-There were snowcat rides to the top of Baldy on Sunday afternoons – $1.00 for the ride.
+There were snowcat rides to the top on Sunday afternoons – $1.00 per ride.

 In the early days, grooming was done by soft-packing with a culvert towed by a Nodwell snowcat.
-Once when the snowcat broke down, all the local kids were recruited to ski pack one run.
+When the snowcat broke down, all the local kids were recruited to ski pack one run.

-With the Strata owning the ski area, there were the predictable challenges and disagreements, and after a few years, the members voted unanimously to sell, and a group from Idaho purchased the ski area.
-The new group installed the Sugarlump lift in time for the 2007-2008 season.
-Installation of a Magic Carpet was a vast improvement in teaching terrain.
-The Idaho group worked on some real estate development and utility upgrades as well.
+The Sugarlump lift was installed for the 2007-2008 season.
+As well, the installation of a Magic Carpet was a vast improvement in teaching terrain.
 Sugarlump is a fixed-grip quad chairlift with a total uphill capacity of 750 persons per hour.

 Baldy Overcomes its Challenges